MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The HTTPS RR parallels the concepts introduced in the HTTP Alternative Services proposed standard
 {{AltSvc}}.
-Clients and servers that implement HTTPS RRs are NOT REQUIRED to implement Alt-Svc.
+Clients and servers that implement HTTPS RRs are not required to implement Alt-Svc.

 ## Owner names for HTTPS RRs {#httpsnames}